wp-plugins/protect-wp-admin/readme.txt

 The plugin also comes with some access filters, allowing webmasters to restrict guest and registered users access to wp-admin, just in case you want some of your editors to log in the classic way.

-**NOTE :Back up your database before beginning the activate plugin.**
-It is extremely important to back up your database before beginning the activate plugin.
-If, for some reason, you find it necessary to restore your database from these backups.
+You can modify the login page style by change background color and also you can update logo image.

 = Features =

- * Define custom wp-admin url(i.e http://yourdomain.com/myadmin)
+ * Rename/Change wp-admin url to new url (i.e http://yourdomain.com/myadmin)
- * Define custom Logo OR change default logo on login page
- * Define body background color on login page
- * SEO friendly URL for "Register" page (i.e http://yourdomain.com/myadmin/register)
- * SEO friendly URL for "Lost Password" page (i.e http://yourdomain.com/myadmin/lostpassword)
  * Restrict guest users for access to wp-admin
  * Restrict registered non-admin users from wp-admin
- * Allow admin access to non-admin users by define comma seprate multiple ids
+ * Change Logo and body background color on wp-login page

 == Installation ==